mozilla/standards-positions/CONTRIBUTING.md

 reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the
 issue or a specific comment.

-Mozilla Standards Positions is not Twitter, Hacker News, or Reddit.

 If an issue becomes overwhelmed by excessive advocacy or other off-topic comments, comments might be edited or deleted, and the issue might be locked.